 - Your top loader washer's lid switch may be faulty.
 You can test this by setting the machine to "On" and then pushing into the hole with the blunt end of a pen.
 If working correctly, the water should begin filling even though the lid is open.

 02 of 07

-Problem: After washing your clothing, you remove it only to find your supposedly clean clothes covered in lint, hair and other light debris.
+This may be one of the more frustrating clothes washer problems because you notice it only after running the clothes through a full cycle.
+After washing your clothing, you remove it and find your supposedly clean clothes covered in lint, hair, and other light debris.

 - Avoid overloading your washer.
 An overly full washer does not have enough space for the clean rinse water to pull out the detergent and debris.
 Consult your owner's manual for specific load maximums.